fbpx

 Responding with love.

-I think this is a critical way to let my children know that they can depend on me.
-For instance, if they have a frustration, struggle, or they’ve made a poor choice, I want to respond as gently and as lovingly as I can.
+This is a critical way to let my children know they can depend on me.
+For instance, if they are frustrated, struggling, or made a poor choice, I want to respond as gently and as lovingly as I can.

-Responding with love can be particularly challenging if they made a poor choice.
-However, I’ve recently come to realize that we learn best from our mistakes.
-I don’t want to shame my children when they mess up, but rather I want to encourage them to assess how they would do things differently if confronted with a similar situation in the future.
+Responding with love can be particularly challenging if they make a poor choice.
+However, I’ve recently realized that we learn best from our mistakes.
+I don’t want to shame my children when they mess up; rather, I want to encourage them to assess how they would do things differently if confronted with a similar situation in the future.

 Help when it’s warranted.

-We seem to live in a culture that pushes the notion of independence.
-I, as an early childhood educator, know the importance of allowing children to assert their autonomy.
+We seem to live in a culture that promotes independence.
+As an early childhood educator, I know the importance of allowing children to assert their autonomy.
 I wonder, though, if this constant push for independence sometimes pushes our children away.

-I’ve been reading The 5 Love Languages of Children by Gary Chapman.
-This book has prompted me to consider my parenting techniques – specifically with my youngest daughter.
-It never occurred to me that when she asks for help, and I tell her that she can do it for herself, that she could be perceiving this as rejection.
+I’ve been reading Gary Chapman’s The 5 Love Languages of Children.
+This book has prompted me to consider my parenting techniques—specifically with my youngest daughter.
+It never occurred to me that she could perceive this as rejection when she asks for help, and I tell her that she can do it for herself.
 What if her love language is acts of service?!

 Prayer.

-Lastly, another way I can let my children know that they can depend on me is by prayer with and for them.
-By offering to pray with my children, I’m letting them know that God cares for them, and He will always be there in their challenges and frustrations.
+Lastly, I can let my children know they can depend on me by praying with and for them.
+By offering to pray with my children, I’m letting them know that God cares for them and will always be there for them in their challenges and frustrations.

-I want my children to know that they can depend on me spiritually and that I will be here to lead and guide them through prayer whenever they need it.
+I want my children to know they can depend on me spiritually and that I will be here to lead and guide them through prayer whenever needed.

 This month’s challenge:

-This month, I would like to challenge you to think of ways you can let your children know that they can depend on you.
+This month, I would like to challenge you to think of ways to let your children know they can depend on you.

-Will you do me a favour?
-Can you tell us how you let your children know that they can depend on you?
-Then take a moment to share this article with your parenting tribes.
+Will you do me a favor and tell us how you let your children know they can depend on you?
+Then, take a moment to share this article with your parenting tribes.

 This post is part of The Parenting Resolution series.
 The entire series is here: